HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

 the handle may yield corrupted data or the data from some other object, or the library may crash.

-## Microsoft Windows

-VFD SWMR is not officially supported on Microsoft Windows at this time.
-The feature should in theory work on Windows and NTFS, however it has not been tested as the existing VFD SWMR tests rely on shell scripts.
-Note that Windows file shares are not supported as there is no write ordering guarantee (as with NFS, et al.).

 ## Supported filesystems

 A VFD SWMR writer and readers share a couple of files, the HDF5 (`.h5`)